merin73/coffee-shop-sales-dashboard-excel/README.md

 ---

 ## 📁 Files Included
-- `coffee_shop_dashboard.xlsx` – The Excel dashboard file
+- `Coffee Shop Sales.xlsx` – The Excel Data and dashboard filr
-- `screenshot.png` – Visual preview of the dashboard
+- `Screenshot.png` – Visual preview of the dashboard
 - `README.md` – This project description